Is OneTab open source?

 5 OneTab alternatives worth comparing in 2026

 These tools solve different OneTab gaps.
-One is better for open-source tab control.
-Others focus on saved sessions, visual workspaces, or preserving Chrome tab groups.
+Tab Manager Plus is the open-source pick.
+The others are here for saved sessions, visual workspaces, or preserving Chrome tab groups.

 | Feature | TabGroup Vault | Session Buddy | Workona | Toby | Tab Manager Plus |